 Our dental surgeons will do everything they can to ensure your experience is safe, relaxing, and pain-free.
 We pride ourselves in providing a wide range of oral surgery services to patients in London, ON as well as the surrounding areas.
 Explore our guide to learn more about the oral surgery services available at our practice.

 What Is Oral Surgery?

-Oral and maxillofacial surgery is surgery to correct a wide spectrum of diseases, injuries and defects in the head, neck, face, jaws and the hard and soft tissues of the oral and maxillofacial region.
-It is a recognized international surgical specialty, and it is one of the specialties recognized by the Canadian Dental Association.
+Oral and maxillofacial surgery corrects a wide spectrum of diseases, injuries, and defects in the head, neck, face, and jaws.
+It can also correct issues with the hard and soft tissues of the oral and maxillofacial region.
+Oral surgery is a recognized international surgical specialty, and it’s also one of the specialties recognized by the Canadian Dental Association.

 Corrective Jaw Surgery

 Corrective jaw surgery, also known as orthognathic surgery, is performed on the upper jaw, lower jaw, and chin.
 This procedure corrects minor and major skeletal and dental irregularities including the misalignment of jaws and teeth, which can help improve chewing, speaking, and breathing.

 Signs and symptoms of skeletal and dental irregularities:

 Wisdom teeth are the last set of teeth to develop.
 Sometimes they emerge from the gum line, and the jaw is large enough to allow room for them.
 But more often than not, they fail to emerge and become impacted due to a lack of room.

 Impacted wisdom teeth that are partially or fully erupted tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and even gum disease.
 Additionally, these teeth can cause pain and misalignment in your other teeth.
 When a wisdom tooth is impacted, it may need to be removed to prevent or solve pain and other oral health issues.